Fishplate

 A fishplate joins two lengths of track.

 A fishplate, splice bar or joint bar is a metal or composites connecting plate used to bolt the ends of two rails into a continuous track.
-The name is derived from fish, a wooden reinforcement of a "built-up" ship's mast that helped round out its desired profile.
+The name is derived from fish, a wooden "fillet" used to repair or reinforce a ship's mast, or to help round out its desired profile.
 The top and bottom faces taper inwards along their short dimensions to create an even alignment between the two rails when the fish plate is wedged into place by tightening its bolts during installation.

-In rail transport modelling, a fishplate is often a small copper or nickel silver plate that slips onto both rails to provide the functions of maintaining alignment and electrical continuity.
+In rail transport modelling, a fishplate is often a small copper or nickel silver plate that slips onto both rails to provide the functions of maintaining both alignment and electrical continuity.